vbfg1973/CustomerManagementTest/README.md

   - docker-compose for ease of local running
   - Basic correlation-id support
   - logging locally to console and SEQ in a parallel running container

+** All the functionality is contained within the CustomerManagement.Domain project and follows a command / query vertical slice model imp,emented via Mediatr **

 ## Implemented